 Her work explores the darker side of human nature through a feminist lens.
 And lately, it’s been getting attention.
 In 2016/17, she became an NBC Writer on the Verge.
 She’s also been a finalist for the PGA Diversity Workshop and the Disney/ABC Writing Program.
 Her one-hour pilot Limerick was named to the 2017 WeForShe WriteHer List (the top unproduced pilots written by women), and the 2018 Bitch List, (the top unproduced scripts that pass the Bechdel Test).
 She currently has a pilot in development with AppleTree Pictures and A&E Studios.
 Lorelei is repped by UTA.

 NATASHA M. HALL (Admin)

-Natasha M. Hall is a Brooklyn-bred yet Barbados-baked award-winning filmmaker and writer that explores the human psyche through the use of magical surrealism and the supernatural.
+Brooklyn-bred but Barbados-baked, Natasha is an award-winning filmmaker and writer who explores the human psyche through magical surrealism and the supernatural.

 JERRICA LONG (Social Media)

 Jerrica is an LA based writer, comedian, and performer.
 Her comedy pilot, JerricaSays, was featured on The Bitch List, and she is currently a Writer’s Assistant on the final season of HBO’s VEEP.
 In 2014 she completed Sony’s Brave New World Program, helmed by David Meritt, where she created and developed the sitcom pilot presentation, The New Rules.
 Her work has been featured on BuzzFeed, Issa Rae’s The Peak, The Root, and Blavity.
 In addition to writing, Jerrica performs stand-up, improv, and sketch comedy throughout Los Angeles at Upright Citizens Brigade Theatre, Nerdist, The Pack Theatre, and Flappers.